Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 Our general advice is to use the [‘Latest release‘ version from GitHub](https://github.com/Duet3D/RepRapFirmware/releases/latest), unless you have a specific reason to use a 'beta' or 'RC' (release candidate) release.
 Beta and RC versions are marked ‘Pre-release’ on GitHub.

-Each 'release' version should have a large zip file that contains all the files needed to update all Duet boards.
+Each 'release' version has a large zip file that contains all the files needed to update all Duet boards, e.g. in RRF 3.3 it is 'Duet2and3Firmware-3.3.zip'.
 Download this, without unzipping it.
-Or download individual binary files, as needed.
+Individual binary files can also be downloaded, as needed.

 'Beta' and 'RC' releases are supplied as individual files, not as a convenient zip file, and need to be downloaded and installed individually.